- 1 How to Make Liquid Culture

-- Find a Glass jar and put a hole in the lid using a screwdriver or scissors
+Find a glass jar and put a hole in the lid using a screwdriver or something similar.

-- Place the Jars into your pressure cooker and sterilize for 30-40mins at 15psi.
+Place the liquid culture jar into your pressure cooker and heat until the pressure reaches 15psi.

-- Allow the pressure cooker to cool down for a few hours before moving to the next step.
+When the time is up, turn off the heat and allow the pressure cooker to cool overnight before moving to the next step.

 - Wipe the lid of the jar with alcohol wipes.

-- Shake needle to spread out current mycelium.
+- Shake the needle to spread out the current mycelium.

-- Flame sterilize needle until it is glowing red.
+- Flame sterilize the needle until it is glowing red.

 - Insert syringe and inject 1cc of liquid culture.

 - Remove the syringe and flip down the micropore tape.